JeyDotC/jeydotc.github.io/_posts/2019-03-28-PHP-Traits-for-interface-contract-testing.md

 So, what could we do then? well, create a new interface, some `IDistinctPacman` which contract will look pretty much like the original `IPacman` one, but with the implicit constraint of allowing only unique cookies.

 We have segregated interfaces, and it has been for a deeper reason that just the number of methods, how they look like or how are they related.
-And also we're aware of a business rule we didn't think about before, **regular Pacmans accept repeated cookies**.
+And also we're aware of a business rule we didn't think about before: **regular Pacmans accept repeated cookies**.
 That gives us material to add even more significative test cases to our trait, making unit tests even more useful and descriptive.

 ## Limitations